 All posts may contain affiliate links.

-If you want to make a rucksack (backpack) then the PDF downloadable sewing pattern for The Atlas Rucksack is the one to chose.
-This unisex design can be made in any style you prefer.
+If you want to sew a casual rucksack or backpack with an edgy and modern look, then the sewing pattern for The Atlas Rucksack from Swoon Patterns is the one to chose.
+This unisex design can be made in any style and fabrics you prefer.

 The Atlas Rucksack has the following features:-